Kindergarten - Term 2 Overview 2017

 The library day for all Kindergarten students is Friday.
-Each child will be allocated a library bag and will be able to borrow as of week 3.
 Please help your child remember to bring their library bag and books each Friday and to return their books in a timely manner.

 Health and Physical Education

 Physical Education will happen each day.
-Our focus for this term is ‘run’.
-Dedicated Gross Motor sessions occur on Thursday afternoons.
+Our focus for this term is ‘kick’.
+Dedicated gross motor sessions occur on Thursday afternoons.
 Please ensure your child wears appropriate shoes for P.E. games.
-Mrs Martin will be taking both of the kindergarten classes for a 45 minute lesson of Physical Education each week.
-The focus of our lessons will be on the locomotor skills of running and jumping.
+Mrs Martin will be taking the kindergarten classes on Wednesday for a 45 minute lesson of Physical Education.
+The focus of our lessons this term will be on the locomotor skills of running and jumping.
 These skills will be developed through cooperative games which will help the children to continue to learn to move and play safely and develop their personal and social skills when doing activities with others.

 Social Skills lessons are given explicitly on Tuesday and informally every day.
 We are using circle time and lessons from the Friendly Schools Plus resource to enrich our social skills program.
 This term our focus is ‘Self-awareness’.
 We also put a strong emphasis on Protective Behaviours; identifying the early warning signs and safe places.

 Notes and information

 Each child will be provided with a blue folder to place any notes in.
 These folders will be sent home each Friday with all relevant notes.
 Please ensure that the blue folder is returned as soon as possible to ensure you do not miss any deadlines.
 Additional or spare notes are available from the kinder room.
 It is also highly recommended that you read the newsletter and download the Evatt School app in order to remain up to date with important information.